Last updated: August 20, 2024

 If you’re looking for ways to increase how much you can borrow with a HELOC, there are a few strategies you can use.

-• Improve your credit score: Healthy credit scores allow lenders to increase the amount you can borrow through a HELOC.
+• Improve your credit score: Healthy credit scores may allow lenders to increase the amount you can borrow through a HELOC.
 A higher credit score can help you secure a better HELOC interest rate and more favorable terms.
 Lenders use your credit score and other factors of your credit history to determine how likely you are to repay your loan.
 If you focus on improving your credit score, you may be able to translate that into a higher HELOC loan limit.

 • Reduce your debt: HELOC lenders often take your DTI ratio into account when deciding if they want to lend you money.
 Your DTI ratio compares what you earn (income) to what you owe (debt) and gives lenders an idea of how much you can realistically borrow and pay back.
 To increase what you can get from a HELOC, lower your DTI, and larger borrowing limits may be available to you.
 When calculating how much debt you have, lenders usually consider your current mortgage payments, car loans, credit card debt, student loan payments, and any other existing monthly debt you are carrying.
-Paying off revolving debt or paying down installment loans can decrease your overall debt, improve your DTI, and encourage lenders to offer you more money with a HELOC.
+Paying off revolving debt or paying down installment loans can decrease your overall debt, improve your DTI, and may encourage lenders to offer you more money with a HELOC.
 Increasing your income is another way to improve your DTI — a higher income may allow lenders to offer higher limits of borrowing to match your ability to repay the loan.

 Borrowing alternatives to HELOCs

-• Home equity loan: A home equity loan is a loan that comes in a lump-sum payment with a fixed interest rate, fixed terms, and fixed monthly payments (unlike the variable rates and potentially fluctuating monthly payments of a HELOC).
+• Home equity loan: A home equity loan is a loan that typically comes in a lump-sum payment with a fixed interest rate, fixed terms, and fixed monthly payments (unlike the variable rates and potentially fluctuating monthly payments of a HELOC).

 • Cash out refinance: With a cash out refinance, you can refinance your current mortgage into a larger mortgage and then take out the difference in cash.
 For instance, if your home is worth $350,000 and you owe $200,000, you have $150,000 in equity.
 If you need $50,000 for a home improvement project, you may be able to add this amount to the principal of your newly financed mortgage loan for a total of $250,000.

 • Personal loan: Unlike options that let you tap into your home equity, personal loans are considered unsecured loans because they are not backed by any collateral.
-These can typically give you access to funds faster than HELOCs, home equity loans, cash out refinances.
+These may give you access to funds faster than HELOCs, home equity loans, cash out refinances.
 However, because they are not secured by collateral, they will often come with higher interest rates and lower loan limits than other alternatives.

 • Credit card: Like with a HELOC, a credit card gives you the option to access only what you need rather than receiving funds from a loan in a lump sum.
 Some credit cards may offer a zero percent annual percentage rate (APR) introductory period when you open a new one.
 But once that period ends, they will typically have higher overall costs than secured borrowing options including higher interest rates and potential annual fees.